Shakespeare Week

 Further resources:

-- The Primary Shakespeare Company offers free online, cross-curricular programmes of learning for three of Shakespeare’s plays – The Tempest, Romeo and Juliet and Macbeth.
+• The Primary Shakespeare Company offers free online, cross-curricular programmes of learning for five of Shakespeare’s plays – The Tempest, Romeo and Juliet, Macbeth, Twelfth Night and Julius Caesar.

 Visit the resource